When and how?

 The expectation is that this investment by the Council and its partners will act as a catalyst for further growth, creating jobs and opportunities for local people.
 It is anticipated that a growth in the local economy and confidence in the future of the town will attract sustained private sector investment.

 When will it all happen?

 This is a long-term project.
-Construction on Phase One is already underway and within the next five to seven years, considerable redevelopment of the Town Centre will have been completed.
-This will include the development of The Word, the National Centre for the Written Word, an improved public realm, a remodelled Market Place, a new integrated Transport Interchange and a redeveloped retail and leisure offer including a cinema.
+Construction on Phase One (the development of The Word, the National Centre for the Written Word, an improved public realm and a remodelled Market Place) completed in October 2016.
+Phase Two, a new integrated Transport Interchange, will complete in the summer of 2019.
+With Phase Three, a redeveloped retail and leisure offer, will commence shortly.

 Who is the Council’s developer?